reputage/reputation-api/README.rst

 MacOS
 -----
-Either install Xcode using the app store application or install only the Xcode command line tools with the following terminal command:
+Either install Xcode using the app store application or install the Xcode command line tools by using the following terminal command:
 ::
     $ xcode-select --install
-Next install Homebrew with the following terminal command:
+Next install Homebrew by using the following terminal command:
 ::
    $ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 Now you can run homebrew using the "brew" command from terminal.
 Homebrew puts everything in /usr/local so it does not clobber Apple installed libraries and binaries.
 You may have to to add /usr/local/bin to your bash shell path.
 You can do this by adding the following to your .bashrc file: